gdm413229/hellsmith-editor/README.md

 A custom variant of GZDoom's rendering code is located at `src/vendor/gzdoom`

-The original C# code from GZDB is made by CodeImp, MaxED and jewalky.
+The original C# code from GZDB is made by CodeImp, MaxED and jewalky (jewalky is a GitHub handle).

 ## Help with Development